 Hands-On: An Owner’s Perspective On The Seiko Baby Alpinist SPB159/SDBC119

-Today I will tell you about the Seiko Baby Alpinist SPB159/SDBC119.
+Today I will tell you about the Seiko “Baby Alpinist” SPB159/SDBC119.
 There are certain watches we feel connected to because of the model’s history.
-I would bet that more people buy an Explorer I because they are interested in its heritage than those who buy a Submariner for that same reason.
-There is something about the history of the Explorer I that is romantic and induces dreams of exploration, of Sir Edmund Hillary and Tenzing Norgay climbing Mount Everest, or even Ian Fleming sitting in front of a typewriter creating the stories of James Bond.
-While the Rolex Explorer I is a fabulous watch for exploration, it is out of reach for some of us watch nerds because it costs more than $6,500 new, and its availability is scarce.
+I would bet that more people buy a Rolex Explorer because they are interested in its heritage than those who buy a Submariner for that same reason.
+There is something about the history of the Explorer that is romantic and induces dreams of exploration, of Sir Edmund Hillary and Tenzing Norgay climbing Mount Everest, or even Ian Fleming sitting in front of a typewriter creating the stories of James Bond.
+While the Rolex Explorer is a fabulous watch for exploration, it is out of reach for some of us watch nerds because it costs more than $6,500 new, and its availability is scarce.

-This is going to be a personal story since I am biased toward the watch I’m writing about today: the Seiko Baby Alpinist SBP159/SDC119.
-Biased because I bought it with my own money, and it fits within a genre of watches that is 100% up my alley (but perhaps not everyone else’s).
+This is going to be a personal story since I am biased toward the watch I’m writing about today, the Seiko “Baby Alpinist” SBP159/SDC119.
+I’m biased because I bought it with my own money, and it fits within a genre of watches that is 100% up my alley (but perhaps not everyone else’s).
 So this Seiko won’t be for you maybe.
-However, I wanted to share my personal thoughts on it, now having owned it and worn it often these past three months.
-I was looking for something very specific a few months ago, and the Baby Alpinist was the best contender I could find for my budget (under $1,000.)
-It’s not perfect — no watch is —however it ticks many of the boxes `that make me feel the same I imagine someone wearing an Explorer feels.
+However, I wanted to share my thoughts on it, now having owned it and worn it often these past three months.
+I was looking for something very specific a few months ago, and the Baby Alpinist was the best contender I could find for my budget (under $1,000).
+It’s not perfect — no watch is — but it does tick many of the boxes that make me feel the same I imagine someone wearing an Explorer feels.
 (And if you own the latter, please share your comments below.)

-Little did I know when I got into watches back in 2014 that I would be drawn to a very particular type of watch: the ubiquitous “Go Anywhere Do Anything” (or GADA) timepiece.
-I don’t know if you can relate to this, but I’m kind of obsessed with GADA watches, and finding the best example of what this is for me has been my personal quest for the past six years.
+Little did I know when I got into watches back in 2014 that I would be drawn to a very particular type of watch — the ubiquitous “Go Anywhere, Do Anything” (or GADA) timepiece.
+I don’t know if you can relate to this, but I’m kind of obsessed with GADA watches, and finding the best example of what this is for me has been my quest for the past six years.
 Of course, what defines a GADA watch is highly subjective, and your definition of what it is could be different than mine.
 To me, a GADA watch is one that fits my wrist well (this is important for a reason we will discuss later), that looks good in most situations I find myself in, and that performs well.

 Because this is so subjective, I can only share my thoughts about a GADA watch and why the Baby Alpinist is a good contender.

-A Watch with History
+A watch with history

 Deciphering the Seiko Baby Alpinist

-The Seiko Baby Alpinist On the Wrist
+The Seiko Baby Alpinist on the wrist

-Although I can’t explain the reasons why the movement doesn’t perform well — and the movement I got could be an exception — it is, however, a bit disappointing to see this kind of performance on a watch that retails for 680 EUR (on the strap, add €200 for the bracelet) while my 2008 SARB was running at +1 second per day.
+Although I can’t explain the reasons why the movement doesn’t perform well — and the movement I got could be an exception — it is somewhat disappointing to see this kind of performance on a watch that retails for €680 (on the strap; add €200 for the bracelet) while my 2008 SARB was running at +1 second per day.
 Speaking of the strap and bracelet, it’s odd that Seiko wouldn’t offer the SPB159/SBC119 on a bracelet.
-The latter has to be purchased separately for more money, although the green dial version, the SPB155, comes on a bracelet for 690 EUR.
+The latter has to be purchased separately for more money, although the green-dial version, the SPB155, comes on a bracelet for €690.
 If you can afford a Baby Alpinist, you can certainly afford the bracelet.
 However, you should be aware of this if you plan to buy this reference.

 One last thing…

-So here was my take on the Seiko Baby Alpinist SPB159/SBDC119.
+So that was my take on the Seiko Baby Alpinist SPB159/SBDC119.
 What are your thoughts?
-Please share your comments and suggestions for a watch that could be a sub-$1,000 Rolex Explorer I alternative.
+Please share your comments and suggestions for a watch that could be a sub-€1,000 Rolex Explorer alternative.